-- If inconsistencies are found, CellML processing software must use mathematics explicitly defined using MathML when running a simulation with the model. - CellML processing software may treat inconsistencies as it chooses when representing the model.
+- CellML processing software may check for inconsistencies between mathematics explicitly defined using MathML and mathematics implicitly defined using the attributes on the <role> element.
+If software does check, it is recommended that it notify the user if inconsistencies are detected. - If inconsistencies are found, CellML processing software must use mathematics explicitly defined using MathML when running a simulation with the model. - CellML processing software may treat inconsistencies as it chooses when representing the model.
 For instance, software may ignore inconsistencies when rendering pathway diagrams or chemical expressions.